arniebradfo/ng-wp-theme/README.md

 ## Contributions

 Pull requests always welcome
+- Do not use any css

 ## TODOs:
-- upgrade angular and all packages
-- shortcodes
 - test in aot
 - refactor
-    - commments into wprestservice
+    - move commments into wprestservice
-- comment
+- comment on code
 - readme